arcxp-ce-support/Fusion-Training-User-Stories/README.md

-# The View!
+# Last but not least: The View!

-Let's start writing the code for `View`!:
+Now we need to create the component that will render the inline view of the custom embed `The View!`

-1. Let's create a new component called ApesterView in apester-view.jsx > components/features/Apester-Composer/children/apester-view.jsx which returns an empty `div` and export it.
+1. Let's create a new component called ApesterView in apester-view.jsx > components/features/Apester/children/apester-view.jsx which returns an empty `div` and export it.

+    ```
+    const ApesterView = () => {

+        return (
+            <div></div>
+        );
+    };

+    export default ApesterView;

+    ```

 2. Let's add the required imports
     - import React and the useEffect method
     - import get from lodash (optional).
     - import the scss or styles file
-    - import sendMessage and parseQueryString from the util file (These are placeholders, we haven't created these two methods yet, we will create them in Lab 04 )
+    - import sendMessage and parseQueryString from the util file

     ```

     import React, { useEffect } from 'react';
     import get from 'lodash.get';
-    import { sendMessage, parseQueryString } from '../../../../util/power-ups/index';
+    import { sendMessage, parseQueryString } from '../../../../util/powerups/index';
     import './apester.scss';

     const ApesterView = () => {